Irish Feminine

 telephoneguthán

-Feminine and Masculine have a very important role in Irish, therefore they need very special attention.
+Feminine and Masculine have a very important role in Irish.
 Once you're done with the Gaelic Feminine, you might want to check the rest of our Irish lessons here: Learn Irish.
 Don't forget to bookmark this page.